Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - shorter time to market vs designing hw
 - lower cost (depends on volume)

-However, typically a custom hw solution has a much better performace, not only in terms of computing speed but also in terms of:
+However, typically a custom hw solution has much better performace, not only in terms of computing speed but also in terms of:
 - chip area
 - power consumption
 - security